-Barbershops harmony's four voice parts are called by their traditional names - tenor, lead, baritone and bass – whether referring to men's or women's vocal groups.
+Barbershops harmony's four voice parts are called by their traditional names - tenor, lead, baritone and bass.
 One of the distinctive qualities of barbershop harmony is that the melody, sung by the lead voice, is below the tenor harmony.

 No. About half our members read music, but it’s not a requirement.
 We learn new songs with learning CDs, recordings of the four parts alone and together.
 You’ll learn quickly, whether you read music or not.

 We rehearse weekly and sometimes add special rehearsals for coaching or upcoming performances.

 Since our art form requires four parts, we rarely do anything alone!
 There may be a few opportunities for a soloist to sing a few lines, but most of the time, we sing together and build on each other’s voices.
 New members even “audition” by taping themselves on the risers during chorus rehearsal.

 Yes!
 If you can carry a tune, are willing to learn, and have the desire to perform, you have everything you need to succeed at singing barbershop.